scrapy/scrapy/docs/topics/downloader-middleware.rst

 * Set :setting:`ROBOTSTXT_PARSER` setting to
   ``scrapy.robotstxt.ReppyRobotParser``

-* only works with python 3.8 and earlier
+* Only works with python 3.8 and earlier

 .. _rerp-parser: